medic/cht-docs/content/en/apps/tutorials/application-tests.md

 ## Writing a test for CHT App

 Start by adding a file where a group of related tests are written.
 For example, in the default config, all tests for the pregnancy form are in the [pregnancy.spec.js](https://github.com/medic/cht-core/blob/master/config/default/test/forms/pregnancy.spec.js) file.
-The commmon naming pattern for CHT applications test files is filename.spec.js.
-In Javascript testing, spec is short for specifications which refers to technical details of a given application, that must be fulfilled.
+The common naming pattern for CHT applications test files is `filename.spec.js`.
+In JavaScript testing, `spec` is short for specifications which refers to technical details of a given application, that must be fulfilled.

 Let's introduce some important sections from a typical test file: